rrsilaya/bluetag-client/README.md

 ### Installation
 1. Clone this repository.
 2. Install all the dependencies by running `yarn install`.
+3. Start the server at port 3001.
-3. Run the web app using `yarn start`.
+4. Run the web app using `yarn start`.

 ### Developers
 * Afable, Lorenz Matthew
 * Roxas, Harold James
 * Silaya, Ralph Lawrence

-> **Disclaimer:** The app icon is temporary only until a proper icon/logo is made for the application.